Comfort-Jolade/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/104603037/171042379-9202f153-23db-47ba-a4b3-78a1ca8cf8d8.png)

 ## Summary
-The update in the school district analysis has brought about the following changes
+### The update in the school district analysis has brought about the following changes.
-2. The overall passing percentage for math and reading
+1. The overall passing percentage for math and reading
-3. The overall passing by school spending
+2. The overall passing by school spending
-4. The overall passing by school type
+3. The overall passing by school type
-5. The overall passing by school size
+4. The overall passing by school size